EV CHARGING GUIDE

 EV Charger Installations with Elec-Mate

-Elec-Mate streamlines the entire EV charger installation workflow — from initial load assessment through to certificate delivery and invoicing.
-Here is how the app supports each stage:
+Elec-Mate covers the EV charger workflow from load assessment through to certificate delivery and invoicing.

 Enter the charger power, cable type, and run length.
-Elec-Mate calculates the minimum cable size with all correction factors applied and verifies voltage drop compliance.
-Works for both single-phase (7 kW) and three-phase (22 kW) chargers.
+Elec-Mate returns the minimum cable size with correction factors applied and verifies voltage drop against the Table 4Ab limit.
+Works for single-phase (7 kW) and three-phase (22 kW) chargers.

-Dedicated EV installation certificate template with the IET CoP checklist built in.
-Covers earthing verification, O-PEN protection details, load management settings, and full test results.
+Dedicated EV installation certificate template with the IET CoP checklist built in: earthing verification, open-PEN protection details, load management settings, and full test results.
 Exports as a professional PDF.

 Frequently Asked Questions About the IET EV Code of Practice